How to get to Antarctica

 4.8 out of 5

-If you’re keen to fly to Antarctica instead of sailing, this 8-day trip is ideal with a choice of dates in December and February.
-Travel on outstanding expedition ships with optional kayaking and stand up paddleboarding.
-Complimentary hotel nights and…
+If you’re keen to fly to Antarctica instead of sailing, this 8-day trip is ideal, with a choice of dates in December and January.
+Travel on outstanding modern expedition ships with a maximum of 140 passengers.
+Active adventurers can enjoy…

 A cost-effective Antarctic adventure.
 This itinerary is also ideal for those with limited time wanting to combine Antarctica with time exploring Patagonia.
 Sailing one way and flying back, you get to combine two iconic places: Antarctica and Cape Horn.
 Note,…